 Australian walking holidays range from three to four day short breaks, one week hiking tours or extended walking tours of two to three weeks, which travel to more remote areas.
 IPT also organise special interest tours including birding, wildlife, food/wine and art-based adventures.

 interNATIONAL PARKtours have operated walking focused tours in Australia and around the world since 1975.
 The company is family-owned and the office is located in Australia’s Gold Coast hinterland (near Lamington National Park).

-Australian Tourism Accreditation Basic Birdwatching Cultural and Theme Tours Customised Extended Food and Wine Tours Hiking Hiking Land - Motorised Land - Self Propelled Moderate Nature & Wildlife Nature and wildlife Queensland Tourism Industry Council Regional Tourist/Tourism Association/Organisation Scenic Drives Swimming Walk Walk Walking and Biking Tours Water - Motorised
+Adventure and Outdoors Tours Art & Culture Australian Tourism Accreditation Basic Birdwatching Birdwatching Cultural and Theme Tours Customised ECO Certified (Advanced Ecotourism) by Ecotourism Australia Extended Food and Wine Tours Hiking Hiking International Land - Motorised Land - Self Propelled Moderate Nature & Wildlife Nature & Wildlife Nature and wildlife Queensland Tourism Industry Council Regional Tourist/Tourism Association/Organisation Scenic Drives Sightseeing Tours Swimming The Ecotourism Association of Australia Visitor Information Centre Walk Walk Walking and Biking Tours Walks Water - Motorised

 From $2300 to $2800